ferrous-systems/rust-training/training-slides/src/julia-cheatsheet.md

 * Yes, indexes start at 0.
 Use the equal sign in `for i in 0..=10 {...}` to make an inclusive range.
 * Lots of useful constants are tucked away in stdlib modules, like `std::f64::consts::PI`.
 Import them with `std::f64::consts::*;` at the top of your file.
 * Rust has validated UTF8 strings by default.
-* Just use `String` when starting out.
-Then [use this](https://steveklabnik.com/writing/when-should-i-use-string-vs-str/) to decide when you need to care.
-* `String` is the owned variant, `&str` is the borrowed variant - it's easier to think that `&str` is  just "I'm getting an immutable string slice that I'm only reading from"
+* Just use `String` when starting out if you don't know what to do, but, as [Steve Klabnik recommends](https://steveklabnik.com/writing/when-should-i-use-string-vs-str/) prefer `&str` for function parameters.
+Return `&str` if you don't mutate the String, and avoid `&str`s in structs until you get more experience.
 * Read the standard library, it very much pays off to know methods like `.split_n`, `.bytes()` and many more other stdlib functions

 ## Control Flow